CompPhotoLab-bcn/FRET_tools/README.md

 ## FRET tools: FRET_EXP & FRET_THEO
 This Python3 scripts implement the calculation of FRET efficiencies from fluorescence spectra (donor quenching at different acceptor concentrations) as well as from theoretical trajectories of electronic couplings.
-This software was developed in the framework of the ALLODD ITN project: https://www.allodd-itn.eu to analyze FRET data in protein-ligand complexes aimed at characterizing ligand binding sites.
+This software was developed in the framework of the ALLODD ITN project: https://www.allodd-itn.eu to screen collections of fluorescent small molecules to detect binding and analyze FRET data in protein-ligand complexes, FRET allowing to recover spatial information on the binding mode/site.

 fret_exp.py estimates FRET efficiency from the quenching of the protein fluorescence (donor) at a given wavelength (with minimal acceptor emission) indicated in the input.
 It provides a plot in PDF format showing the fluorescence spectra at different ligand (acceptor) concentrations given as input.
 It also fits the fluorescence quenching data to the linear equation log(F0/F - 1) = log(Kb) + n log([L]), allowing to derive the association and dissociation constants (Kb=1/Kd) and ligand molecularity (n) from the fluorescence in the absence (F0) and presence (F) of the ligand at different concentrations [L].
 Finally, it uses the association constant to estimate the percentage of free protein versus complex, in order to provide corrected FRET efficiencies taking into account the actual fraction of protein-ligand complex formed.
 All output results are printed in the output and saved to the fret_exp_out.csv file.